musiKk/plyj/README.md

 Performance
 -----------

-A word of caution: Since plyj is pure Python, it is quite slow.
+A word of caution: Since plyj is pure Python (and I mean 100% from front to back), it is quite slow.
 Based on my old laptop (which usually runs with 1 GHz) I can present the following numbers:

 * 619 rules
 * 1149 states